The Pie is a Lie: ➊ Apple Pie!

-Apple Pie is the hero in the first post in the series that asserts that the pie is a lie.
+Apple Pie is the teacher in the 1st post in the series asserting that the pie is a lie.

 Photo by Kavya P K / Unsplash